Eligibility for the Solidarity Tax Credit

-- a permanent resident or protected person within the meaning of the Immigration and Refugee Protection Act; or
+- a permanent resident or a protected person within the meaning of the Immigration and Refugee Protection Act; or

-- a temporary resident or holder of a temporary resident permit within the meaning of the Immigration and Refugee Protection Act who had been living in Canada for the preceding 18 months.
+- a temporary resident or the holder of a temporary resident permit within the meaning of the Immigration and Refugee Protection Act who had been living in Canada for the preceding 18 months.